 Unemployment is soaring along with COVID-19 cases

-As politicians battled over the final details, the need for assistance increased as COVID-19 cases have soared, unemployment remains high, and as California and other states have reimposed lockdowns and other measures to try to contain the outbreak.
+As politicians battled over the final details, the need for assistance only grew more urgent.
+COVID-19 cases soared, unemployment remains high, and California and other states have reimposed lockdowns to try and contain the outbreak.

 In California, the Employment Development Department alerted roughly three million residents this week that their federal unemployment benefits would end Dec.
 26 unless Congress took action to extend them.